GoogleCloudPlatform/cloud-debug-java/README.md

 ### Naming and Versioning

-Developers can run multiple applications and versions at the same time within the same project.
-You should tag each app version with the Cloud Debugger to uniquely identify it in the Cloud Debugger UI.
+Developers can run multiple applications and versions at the same time within the same Google Cloud Platform project.
+You should tag each app version with the Cloud Debugger to uniquely identify it in the Cloud Debugger user interface.

 To tag the application and it's version, please add these system properties:

 <pre>
--Dcom.google.cdbg.module=<i>mymodule</i>
+-Dcom.google.cdbg.module=<i>my-app-name</i>
--Dcom.google.cdbg.version=<i>myversion</i>
+-Dcom.google.cdbg.version=<i>my-app-version</i>
 </pre>

-Use 'module' to name your application (or service).
+Use `module` to name your application (or service).
-Use 'version' to name the app version (e.g. build id).
+Use `version` to name the app version (e.g. build version).
-The UI will display the running version as 'module - version'.
+The UI will display the running version as `module - version`.

 ### Logging

-By default the Java Cloud Debugger write its logs to `cdbg_java_agent.INFO` file in the default logging directory.
+By default the Java debugger aget writes its logs to `cdbg_java_agent.INFO` file in the default logging directory.
 It is possible to change the log directory as following: